staticMetro/PawPatrol/README.md

 # PawPatrol
-iOS Mobile App for your personal gaming backlog.
-Keep track of your backlog and play your favorite games
+iOS Mobile App for Pet Adoption.
+Adopt a pet, change a life

 <!-- Improved compatibility of back-to-top link: See: https://github.com/othneildrew/Best-README-Template/pull/73 -->
 <a name="readme-top"></a>